Kane County Recycles Logo

 State Legislation on Food Scrap Composting

 Public Act 96-0418 (effective 1/1/2010) was passed by the Illinois legislature in 2009, making it possible to add food scrap to a yard waste composting operation in Illinois without going through the state's lengthy and expensive siting process, provided that the food scraps constitute no more than 10% of the total volume handled at the facility.
-To date 10 of the 45 active compost facilities in Illinois are now permitted to accept food scrap along with yard waste.

 Public Act 98-0239 (effective 8/9/2013) opened up new opportunities for farmers in urban and suburban areas to bring in material from off site for composting and also for community gardens to compost.

 Public Act 98-0146 (effective 1/1/2014) allowed two landscape-waste transfer stations to pilot food scraps collection in combination with yard waste.
-The two test sites were: Midwest Compost in Bartlett & Waste Management in Stickney.
+The two test sites were: Midwest Compost in Elgin & Waste Management in Stickney.
 These pilots, which were extended in 2015, aimed to show that this method of material collection, transfer, and processing could be done successfully.
 The law does not contain any tonnage limitations, but the processors will proceed with care and practicing sustainable materials management.
 The statute allows leeway for the sites to develop the best practice models as they go.

 Public Act 99-0011 (effective 7/10/2015) allowed for community groups or local governments to register to conduct one-day collection events for organic materials such as food scraps or pumpkin composting after Halloween, rather than going through the overly stringent permitting process formerly required.